oracle/node-oracledb/doc/api.md

 ```

 Node-oracledb supports Promises on all methods.
 The standard Promise
-library is used in Node 0.12 and greater.
+library is used in Node.js 0.12 and greater.
 Promise support is not
-enabled by default in Node 0.10.
+enabled by default in Node.js 0.10.

 See [Promises in node-oracledb](#promiseoverview) for a discussion of
 using Promises.